Guidelines for Contributors

 Scenic shots must be taken in Pennsylvania.

-Submit seasonal material five months in advance.
-For instance, an article on ice fishing for a January/February issue must be submitted in August.
+Submit seasonal material six months in advance.
+For instance, an article on ice fishing for a January/February issue must be submitted in July of the prior year.

-We prefer to receive written or emailed proposals before receiving completed manuscripts.
-However, we review all submitted material including unsolicited completed manuscripts.
-Query at least six months ahead of an anticipated issue date.
+We prefer to receive written or e-mailed proposals before receiving completed manuscripts.
+However, we review all submitted material including unsolicited, completed manuscripts.

-Please include a SASE with correspondence and unsolicited material.
+Please include a self-addressed stamped envelope with correspondence and unsolicited material.

 All materials—queries, manuscripts, photos and artwork—are reviewed on speculation.
 We report on queries usually within four weeks and on manuscripts usually within four to eight weeks.